Learn · Real Estate · 9 min read

 Is there a free takeoff and estimating tool?

 Stack CT offers a free tier for basic takeoff on a limited number of projects.
 Most full estimating platforms do not have free tiers.
-PlanSnapper offers a $9 day pass for area measurements with no account required, which is the lowest barrier entry for measurement only.
+PlanSnapper offers a $9 day pass for area measurements with no subscription required, which is the lowest barrier for measurement-only work.

 What do most residential contractors use for takeoff?